Launch Monitors

 Full Swing KIT - Tiger Woods’ Personal Choice

 If Tiger Woods trusts a launch monitor, you know it’s serious.
 The Full Swing KIT was designed with input from Tiger himself, and it’s one of the newest options to gain traction on tour.
-Unlike Trackman and Flightscope, which use radar, the Full Swing KIT is a camera-based launch monitor that tracks 16 different data points related to ball and club performance.
+Unlike TrackMan and Flightscope, which use radar, the Full Swing KIT is a camera-based launch monitor that tracks 16 different data points related to ball and club performance.

 One of its biggest advantages is video integration, allowing players to see slow-motion swing replays alongside their shot data.
 For golfers who like to analyze their swings visually, this feature makes a huge difference.

 Another major selling point is its portability.
-The Full Swing KIT is compact, easy to set up, and offers tour-level data at a lower price than Trackman or GCQuad.
+The Full Swing KIT is compact, easy to set up, and offers tour-level data at a lower price than TrackMan or GCQuad.
 While it’s still relatively new, it’s quickly gaining popularity among professionals and serious amateurs.

 Foresight Sports QuadMax Launch Monitor